seanjams/OAuthTutorial/README.md

   console.log('Example app listening on port 3000!');
 });
 ```
+#### Frontend

-To mimic a frontend, we will add a `frontend` folder and two new files `login.html` and `profile.ejs`.
-The login page will present a button that directs to our `auth/google` route.
-The profile page will be a protected route that can only be reached after successfully logging in.
+To mimic a frontend, we will add a `/frontend` folder alongside our backend and two new files `login.html` and `profile.ejs`.
+We will use embedded javascript for the profile page to easily incorporate the user's name and profile picture into the rendered XML.

+- The login page will present a button that directs to our `auth/google` route.
+- The profile page will be a protected route that can only be reached after successfully logging in (protected by the `isLoggedIn` function in `routes.js`).

-Since your frontend will completely replace these two files, there's no need to dive into the specifics.
-Copy and paste or clean to your desired satisfaction.
+Since your frontend will completely replace these two files, feel free to copy and paste this code or clean to your desired satisfaction.

 ``` xml
 <!-- login.html -->